angular/angular/aio/content/guide/devtools.md

 ### Navigate to the host node

 To go to the host element of a particular component or directive, find it in the component explorer and double-click it.
-Chrome DevTools opens the Elements tab and selects the associated DOM node.
+Browsers' DevTools opens the Elements tab in Chrome or the Inspector one in Firefox, and selects the associated DOM node.

 ### Navigate to source